Speed Up Zig-Zag: Introduction

 The rest of this paper is organised as follows.
 In Section 2 we recall the definition of the Zig-Zag process and we prove its lack of exponential ergodicity on heavy tails.
-Section 3 defines the Speed Up Zig-Zag (SUZZ) algorithm, describing its main properties, including non-explosivity, exponential ergodicity, the existence of a central limit theorem for ergodic averages and uniform ergodicity in the case of one-dimensional process.
-In Section 4 we focus on the one-dimensional process and discuss how the choice of the speed function can improve algorithm efficiency.
-We also introduce a minimisation problem which characterises the optimal speed function for one-dimensional SUZZ within an MCMC context.
-In Section 5 we describe some numerical results, comparing the efficiency of different algorithms on one-dimensional and five-dimensional distributions.
-Finally, in Section 6 we provide proofs of all results of the previous sections.
+Motivated by this slow convergence result, in Section 3 we define the Speed Up Zig-Zag (SUZZ) process and we establish stability and convergence properties.
+Theorem \ref{non.explo:1} proves that under certain conditions on the speed function, the process is non-explosive.
+Theorem \ref{inv.measure.speed.up:1} proves that the process has the distribution of interest as invariant.
+Theorem \ref{geom.ergo.suzz:1} proves that the process is exponentially ergodic and Theorem \ref{skeleton.clt:0} that it satisfies a Central Limit Theorem.
+Theorem \ref{geom.ergo.light.tails:1} proves that when the target has light tails, the SUZZ process is exponentially ergodic, essentially under the same conditions as in the original Zig-Zag, while Proposition \ref{special.case.theorem:1} proves exponential ergodicity of the SUZZ process for a family of heavy tailed distributions, with some specific, practical choices of speed functions.
+Corollary \ref{original.zz.geom.ergo:1} proves exponential ergodicity of the original Zig-Zag on light tailed targets, relaxing the assumptions of \cite{bierkens.roberts.zitt:2019}.
+Furthermore, focusing on the one-dimensional SUZZ process, Theorem \ref{uniform.ergodicity:1} proves that under explosive deterministic dynamics the process is uniformly ergodic and provides weaker assumptions to prove that the process is exponentially ergodic.
+In Section 4 we focus on the one-dimensional process and discuss how the choice of the speed function can improve algorithmic efficiency.
+Using Proposition \ref{efficiency.proposition:1} we write the asymptotic variance of the one-dimensional process as a function of the speed function, which allows us to introduce a minimisation problem characterising the optimal speed function for one-dimensional SUZZ within an MCMC context.
+Finally in Section 5 we describe some numerical results, comparing the efficiency of different algorithms on one-dimensional and twenty-dimensional distributions.
+The Appendices contain the proofs of the main results along with some other useful information (e.g. how to formally construct the process or how to solve the deterministic ODE and construct the deterministic paths of the process).